jjurm/cssz-web/content/events/2025-05-15-summerbar.md

     text: Sign up for helpers
 ---

-# Sumerbar 2025 – Helpers Needed!
+# Summerbar 2025 – Helpers Needed!

 We're teaming up with **POLANA** and **Schwung** to host the **VSETH Summer Bar** on the **Polyterrasse** – and we need your help to make it awesome!